Home › Financial Guidance › Investing

 4) FOCUS ON THE LONG-TERM

 U.S. stocks, historically, have tended to rise over time.
-Since 1937, the S&P 500 has been positive 76% of calendar years with an average total return of 19.7% during those years.
-The average decline in negative years was -12.2%.
-Between 1937 and 2021, a 20% plus percent return from the S&P 500 was six times more likely than a 20% plus decline.
+Since 1927, the S&P 500 has posted positive returns in 75% of calendar years with an average total return of 19.7% during those years.
+The average decline in negative years was -12.5%.
+Between 1927 and 2022, a 20% plus percent return from the S&P 500 was six times more likely than a 20% plus decline.
 It is important to maintain a long-term perspective when investing, particularly when markets are declining.

 5) MAKE A PLAN AND STICK TO IT